spothero/Partner-SDK-iOS/README.md

 One thing about Swift that's a bit of a pain until it becomes ABI stable is that your code and *all* dependencies must be using the same version of Swift.
 This SDK is entirely written in Swift, so make sure you figure out if you have any other Swift-based dependencies or any of your own code tied to a particular version of Swift.

+When used with Xcode 9, the current version of the SDK supports both Swift 4 and Swift 3.

-If you are running Xcode 8.2 or higher:
+If you are using only Swift 3 (or Xcode 8):

-- Use the current version of the SDK, which is using Swift 3.
+- Use version [`1.0.0`](https://github.com/spothero/Partner-SDK-iOS/releases/tag/1.0.0) of the SDK.

 If you are running Xcode 8.1.x down to Xcode 7.3.x: